elvisimprsntr/meshtastic-remote-access/README.md

 There are no Meshtastic app plans to add support for Android Auto that I am aware of, in spite of repeated requests to do so.

-Sadly, MeshCore currently does not have a TCP/IP stack, thus does not support WiFi, nor are their plans to add CarPlay and Android Auto support.
+Sadly, MeshCore currently does not have a TCP/IP stack, thus does not support WiFi, which is a prerequisite to add CarPlay and Android Auto support.

 NOTE: I have been unable to get Siri to dictate messages using third party CarPlay screens, such as the CarPodGo T3, since it uses the OEM voice recognition instead of Siri